 Let me introduce myself.
 I am Attorney Teresa DiNardi, better known around courthouses all over Connecticut as “Lady DUI”.
 I have handled every type of DUI case in Connecticut, from arraignments all the way up to the Connecticut Appellate Court.
 Also, I have been featured in The New York Times for my defense work.
 Since 2006, I have devoted my practice to the defense of the drinking driver.
 I have developed my reputation and name as Lady DUI through my aggressive and educated defense of my clients.
 You are probably reading this book because you need help.
-I wrote this book for one purpose: to help my clients understand exactly what happens when they are charged with a DUI.

 During my three years of law school, I often thought about what type of attorney I would become.
 It might sound corny, but the truth is that I entered law school because I wanted to help people.
 I realized very early on that I wanted to be the type of attorney that put people first.
 I am a fighter, and fighting legal battles for my clients is what I enjoy most.
 My clients are underdogs.
 They stand alone against the power of the state of Connecticut to prosecute them with extensive resources.
 I love standing shoulder to shoulder with my clients.
 I love doing everything I can to protect and defend them against criminal charges.
 Also, I passionately believe in our criminal justice system.
 I believe in the defendable rights granted by the Constitution of the United States.